My Cousin Malachi

 Benny's son, Malachi, worked in my office.

 He said hello, then went back to the computer.

 As I hadn't know he'd be there when I entered and we were almost strangers, I didn't feel let down by his coldness.
 I went to my cubicle and the day passed.
 No communication.
 Nothing.

 When I was dropped home by the same Malachi he said nothing on the drive.
 I tried to open a topic but he didn't answer and I was a bit too tired to do more than let it go.

 Now I Get It

-The first time I'd finished I had gone to tell Uncle Benny who raised a hand;
+The first time I had completed my tasks I had gone to tell Uncle Benny who

 So I understood why Malachi didn't talk.